QuestNetwork/quest-os-js/README.md

 We recommend to use our [quest-cli](https://github.com/QuestNetwork/quest-cli) to test and build the package.
 It allows you to bootstrap your Quest Network apps with the same peers and settings.

-Pro Tip: Put a file in your `/bin` that runs the quest-cli like so `node /path/to/quest-cli/index.js` from any folder on your system.
+Pro Tip: Put a file in your `/bin` that runs the quest-cli lke so `node /path/to/quest-cli/index.js` from any folder on your system.
 It's much nicer!

 ## Features